karma-runner/karma-phantomjs-launcher/README.md

 };
 ```

-You can pass list of browsers as a CLI argument too:
+You can pass a list of browsers as a CLI argument too:
 ```bash
 karma start --browsers PhantomJS_custom
 ```